Latest News

 The Trump administration’s pledges to provide federal loans and land leases for the power sector may spark a short-lived revival of coal's fortunes.
 Other factors will determine if a more sustainable recovery can take hold in the U.S. Coal sector.

-The cost of transporting coal from new mines and power plants to existing ones, and the opposition to increasing emissions may prevent coal from making a comeback despite federal promises for land and money.
+The cost of transporting coal from new mines and power plants to existing ones, and the opposition to increasing emissions may prevent coal from making a comeback.
+This is despite federal promises for land and money.

-Here are some key trends that track coal production, emissions and consumption.
-This will help you gauge the success of the latest efforts to reverse coal's long decline.
+Here are some key trends that track coal production, emissions, and consumption.
+These will help you gauge the success of the latest efforts to reverse coal's long decline.

 CAPACITY TRACTORY

-The coal industry is still the third largest source of electricity for the U.S., after nuclear power and natural gas.
-However, its production footprint has decreased so much over the last decade that it's impossible to quickly return to the previous highs.
+The amount of coal-fired power generation capacity is the single most important measure of the potential use of the fuel.
+The U.S. coal industry is the third largest source of electricity after nuclear and natural gas.
+However, its generation footprint has decreased so much over the last decade that it's impossible to quickly return to the previous highs.

 Data from the energy think tank Ember revealed that between 2010 and 2024 U.S. coal-fired electricity generation capacity dropped by 43 percent or 145 gigawatts.